nixcloud/rt-coreExtension-websocket/README.md

 # thanks

 * [LiHAS stuttgart](http://www.lihas.de/) for sponsoring this work
-* [Matt S. Trout](http://shadow.cat/blog/matt-s-trout/) for his help getting `plackup/twiggy with AnyEvent` stuff working and then convincing me to rewrite it using `Mojolicious light`
+* [Matt S. Trout](http://shadow.cat/blog/matt-s-trout/) for his help getting `plackup/twiggy with AnyEvent` stuff working and then convincing us to rewrite it using `Mojolicious light`

 # authors